 TIP!
 Cut the leftover casserole into single servings before freezing and remove the single servings from the freezer as you need them.

-Here are the most commonly asked questions about this healthy breakfast casserole If your question isn’t answered below, leave me a comment below and I will get back to you as soon as I can.
+Here are the most commonly asked questions about this healthy breakfast casserole.
+If your question isn't answered below, leave me a comment below and I will get back to you as soon as I can.

-You Might Like these Recipes
+You Might Like These Delicious Egg Recipes

 - 6 eggs